 No hazardous materials or history of hazardous waste are listed in GeoTracker for the Castro Valley project sites.
 At the sites, I-580 crosses Fraga Road, Five Canyons Parkway, Old Dublin Road, East Castro Valley Blvd., the San Lorenzo Creek, and the Chabot-to-Garin Trail.
 The project area is an urban-built environment with heavy vegetation and varied topography.
 Although no hazardous materials are found at the Castro Valley project sites, any potential risks associated with hazardous materials from routine handling or accidents would be reported to and handled by the Alameda County Department of Environmental Health.
-In addition, the Alameda County Department of Environmental Health.
+In addition, the Alameda County Fire District would provide emergency response services, in coordination with the County Department of Environmental Health.